Lauren Graham: Writing

-Graham's debut novel, Someday, Someday, Maybe (2013), was released by Ballantine Books (of Random House) on April 30, 2013.
+Graham's debut novel, Someday, Someday, Maybe was released by Ballantine Books (of Random House) on April 30, 2013.
 The comedic novel is a fictionalization of her experiences trying to become an actress in 1990s New York.
 In May 2013, the book entered the New York Times best seller list.
 Graham signed a deal with Warner Bros.
-Television and Ellen DeGeneres' production company A Very Good Production to adapt it into a TV series.
+Television and Ellen DeGeneres's production company A Very Good Production to adapt it into a TV series.
 Graham wrote the screenplay for a pilot episode but it was not picked up for filming.

 In November 2016, Graham's second book was published: a collection of personal essays titled Talking as Fast as I Can: from Gilmore Girls to Gilmore Girls (and Everything in Between).
 It was also a New York Times best seller.
+In November 2022, Graham published a second book of personal essays, Have I Told You This Already?: Stories I Don't Want to Forget to Remember.

 Graham has adapted the novel The Royal We into a screenplay for CBS Films; she finished the script in mid-2017.
-She has optioned the movie rights for the novel Windfall by Jennifer E. Smith.
+She has optioned the movie rights for the novel, Windfall, by Jennifer E. Smith.
 Graham's Don't Worry About It focuses on "advice for graduates and reflections on staying true to yourself" and was her third New York Times best seller.

 Personal life

 Graham was in a relationship with actor Peter Krause from 2010 to 2021.
 They first met in 1995 when they both appeared in the sitcom Caroline in the City, then became a couple while co-starring on Parenthood.
-In June 2022, it was reported that the couple had ended their relationship in 2021 after 11 years together.
+In June 2022, it was reported that the couple had ended their relationship after 11 years together.

 In the mid-1990s, Graham was roommates with actress Connie Britton.

 Graham owns a house in Los Angeles.

-Graham told More that she identified with Catholicism, and attends church occasionally.
+Graham told More that she identified with Catholicism and attends church occasionally.